Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Impact mechanisms of the low-level controller

-To investigate the impact on SS, we evaluate the maximum changes in the ego vehicle target speed, namely $\Delta v_{target}$, which can be calculated by tracking \eqref{v_{target}_rate} from the time $T_1$ when the ego car starts to react to the lead vehicle, to the time $T_1+\Delta T$ when the ego car starts to reduce the overshoot/undershoot (see Fig.\ref{undershooting_actuator}(e)):
+To investigate the impact on SS, we evaluate the maximum changes in the ego vehicle target speed, namely $\Delta v_{\text{target}}$, which can be calculated by tracking \eqref{v_target_rate} from the time $T_1$ when the ego vehicle starts to react to the lead vehicle, to the time $T_1+\Delta T$ when the ego vehicle starts to reduce the overshoot/undershoot; see Fig.\ref{integral_overshooting}: